mussatto/mussatto.github.io/_posts/2016-09-24-creating-blog-jekyll.markdown

 {% endhighlight %}

 With this, you should be able to see your site / blog in a browser by typing the url: [YOURUSERNAME.github.io](YOURUSERNAME.github.io)

+The content is republished every time you commit + push code.